 , customerdelete 999

-(where x is non-numeric and 999 is larger than the list size)Adding a staff member
+(where x is non-numeric and 999 is larger than the list size)Editing a customer

 staffadd sid/S005 n/Emily Wong p/91234567 e/emily@example.com a/456 Worker Ave role/Manager shift/9am-5pm hours/0 rating/5.0